istio/istio.io/_docs/setup/cluster-extension.md

 is not required to have access to the cluster IP addresses assigned by K8S.

-* The control plane (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VM.
+* The control plane (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VMs.
 This is typically done using an [Internal Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).
+Other options are possible, for example NodePort, or running Istio components on VMs, or custom network configurations - separate documents will cover advanced configs.

 ## Installation steps